Getting started with project planning

 Comparison of sites regarding cetacean use: Highly seasonal patterns of use are commonly seen, so a 1 year study is a minimum time period with one or two PODs per site.
 The differences to be detected are likely to be very large, so less data (fewer PODs) are required than in trend/population studies (see below).

 Trends in density of animals/population: These require the largest numbers of loggers because the difference to be measured is very small.
-The number of loggers will be determined by the level of precision required, the likely detection rate, and the heterogeneity of the habitat – if that is high a greater variance between detection rates at monitoring sites is likely to make confidence intervals wider.
+The number of loggers will be determined by the level of precision required, the likely detection rate, and the heterogeneity of the habitat – if that is high, a greater variance between detection rates at monitoring sites is likely to make confidence intervals wider.